ahrendsen/wbia-utool/README.rst

 Useful Utility Tools For You! - Part of the WildMe / Wildbook IA Project.

 Notice: This is a "kitchen sink" library.
 While it is still somewhat maintained, it should be considered "end-of-life".
-Please see https://github.com/Erotemic/ubelt and https://github.com/Erotemic/xdevfor a well-maintained curated collection of utilities.
+Please see https://github.com/Erotemic/ubelt and https://github.com/Erotemic/xdev for a well-maintained curated collection of utilities.

 ----